Chef IQ Smart Thermometer Review – 2024

 Ha!
 Nice Try

 The probes claim to be the worlds thinnest, which is laughable.
 They are shorter than my other probes, but the girth is definitely noticeable (that’s what we she said).
-They claim to be air fryer and deep fryer safe.
-We don’t have a deep fryer, and we RARELY cook meat in the air fryer, so we will not be testing these claims.
+They claim to be deep fryer safe.
+We don’t have a deep fryer, so I will not be testing these claims.
 It also claims to be heat resistant to 572 degrees.
 This is far beyond what our Pellet grill will cook up, but COULD be shy of what you need if you use a really hot grill for steaks or searing.

 Chef iQ Smart App